artempyanykh/chef-chruby/README.md

     It is important to note, that you should build the specified version of ruby in advance.

 - `chruby_source_file`.
 The name could be misleading , but I couldn't think of a better one.
-This LWRP generates file, which **sources** chruby and sets up specified version of ruby as default, and places it the the specified place.
-The following snippet could help to understand:
+This LWRP generates file, which **sources** chruby and sets up specified version of ruby as default, and places this file at the specified location.
+The following snippet illustrates this:

         chruby_source_file "/home/deploy/sources.d/chruby.sh" do
           user "deploy"